SteliosTsop/WHA_Clustering_Classification_Visualization/README.md

 ## Clustering Data Pipeline

 The main structure of the Clustering Data Pipeline is composed by 4 consecutive parts, where the output of each part is the input of the next.
+The next figure presents a schematic flowchart of the pipeline.